chaosandcarbs/hydra/README.md

 You'll need some kind of 'nix (Linux/BSD/etc. type system) to build for Android.
 I'm doing it in Windows 10 using the Windows Subsystem for Linux (WSL) and Ubuntu 20.04.
 It's worth reading up on the [Buildozer Documentation for Windows 10](https://buildozer.readthedocs.io/en/latest/installation.html#targeting-android ) and the [Microsoft WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## Running with Python 3
-The hydra/ folder has the associated hydra.py and hydra.kv  (kivy) file.
+The hydra/ folder has the associated main.py and main.kv  (kivy) file.
 You'll want to make sure the following are installed first:

 ```
 python -m pip install --upgrade pip wheel setuptools